ElWanderer/kOS_scripts/documentation/readme.md

 Staging during launch is automatic: every time the thrust drops, a new stage is triggered until the thrust is non-zero.
 This will stage once to detach SRBs (thrust drops, but not to zero) or twice (or more) if needed to decouple the stage then fire a new set of engines (thrust drops to zero, stays at zero when the decoupler fires).
 This hasn't been optimised for RO/RSS requirements, but may be in future to handle more complicated staging sequences.

-Staging on achieving orbit: TBD.
+Staging on achieving orbit: I like to keep low orbit free of spent stages.
+Before action groups are available, this is achieved by building craft where the launcher alone isn't quite powerful enough to put the payload into orbit; the payload completes the circularisation burn while the spent launcher is detached to fall back into the atmosphere.
+With action groups available, the launcher can put itself and the payload into orbit, then stage to detach itself and fire sepratrons that will put it back onto a sub-orbital trajectory.
+To this end, once in orbit, the launch script will stage (and continue to stage) as long as any parts tagged "LAUNCHER" are still on the craft.
+The staging should be set-up so that the launcher is detached, any de-orbit SRBs are triggered and the payload's engines are activated in one go.
+The latter is required if the payload is intended to do any manouevring - without a working engine the node burning library tends to complain as by default it's not allowed to stage (see Staging during a burn below).

-Staging during a burn (see the section on burn length calculation below) is supported but optional.
+Staging during a burn is supported but optional.
 In general, it is enabled for launch circularisation but disabled at other times.
 Enabling staging for some other situations is possible by editing the boot script.
+Note - it's worth reading the section on burn length calculation below.

 Staging during (or more accurately prior to) re-entry is another item that has a default value, but can be overridden by changing the boot script.
-The default behaviour is to stage once: TBD
+The default behaviour is to stage once: the assumption being that you have a command module and service module that need separating.
+To perform the separation without adjusting the current orbit too much, the ship will orient to face normal before staging.
+If you have more or fewer stages to trigger, this can be changed by modifying the boot script.
+If action groups are available, the script will continue to stage after the set number of staging events if there are any parts tagged "FINAL" on the craft.
+Note: should any parachutes accidentally be primed during this process, they will be disarmed if possible.

-Other situations: TBD
+Other situations: The probe moon lander script and lander ascent libraries are unusual in that they have been written to trigger a stage a few seconds after lifting off.
+This is very specific to my ship design (and so needs improving) - the staging event is to jettison some landing legs, with the delay existing to try to prevent the legs landing softly enough to leave debris.

 ##### Abort sequences